 ‘We want to see our grandchildren before we die,’ your parents say this every time you meet them.

 ‘Look at me, I am enjoying my motherhood,’ your friend is happy to drag you to stores for children.

 ‘Do you have children?’ your peers ask you.

-You are criticised for all the wrong reasons.
+You are criticized for all the wrong reasons.
 People you are close to, make you feel guilty; some even consider you as insane.

 ‘How can a man marry you if you don’t give him a child?’ your mother probably tells you when you think about getting married.